 Step 4: Create all remaining fields and save

-Repeat steps described above for every field you want to capture.
+Repeat the steps described above for every field you want to capture.

 Step 5: Add metadata fields (optional)

-You may want to extract additional metadata information that is not present in the document body, like for instance the Sender email address, the date the email was sent to etc.
+You may want to extract additional metadata information that is not present in the document body, like for instance the Sender's email address, the date the email was sent to, etc.